 Ciadhra O’ Loughlin is an Occupational Therapist at THK Therapy Services – Children’s Therapy Centre in Queenstown.

 An Occupational Therapist (OT) is a health professional who works with people with difficulties which are impacting on their ability to complete activities of daily living independently in their everyday life.
-A children’s OT assist children to gain the functional skills necessary for play, learning, gross and fine motor skill, self-care, and socialising at home, school, and within their community environments.
+A children’s OT assists children to gain the functional skills necessary for play, learning, gross and fine motor skill, self-care, and socialising at home, school, and within their community environments.

 Where I work?